andOlga/umineko-catbox-english/README.md

 ### On Android (using yuzu)
 Some Android devices may be able to run the game using [yuzu's Android port](https://play.google.com/store/apps/details?id=org.yuzu.yuzu_emu), though the current system requirements are rather high by Android standards: the device has to have a Snapdragon CPU and at least 8GB of RAM.

-Just like on PC, you will need a copy of the `prod.keys` file. yuzu will ask you for its location on its first run.
+Just like on PC, you will need a copy of your encryption keys. yuzu will ask you for their location on its first run.
 It will also ask you to specify the folder in which the game is located.
 For performance reasons, I recommend not putting the game on an SD card unless you absolutely have to, keep it in your internal storage.

 Once the initial setup is done, **run the base game (in Japanese) at least once and exit it**.
 This will allow you to confirm that your device can actually run the game, and also create some required files necessary for the patch installation to work.